Mahdad-Baghani/react-es2017/README.md

 of keys to create into stand alone variables we also specify the object we're destructuring
 - use destructuring with arrays so if I have an array called horsdoeuvres and in it I've named all these delicious horsdoeuvres and I wanted to structure that, you can use almost the same syntax as object destructuring but with an array.
 So I can create a new variable that holds the index of these objects and I can skip over ones that I don't want to access, and then later on in my code, I can access those variables as these variable names, rather than as, say, horsdoeuvre, square bracket, one.
+- Quiz
+  - You cannot mix object assembly shorthand and the traditional object declaration syntax.
+    - false

+## Arguments and Template Literals
 ### Spread Operator
 - `...` that allows you to pull apart the values of an array and make use of them as though they were instead a series or collection of values, rather than a traditional array.
 ```